 International Co-Investigator Scheme

-The International Co-Investigator Scheme provides funding for cross-border projects.
+The International Co-Investigator Scheme provides funding for cross-border projects which include a subproject abroad.

-The SNSF uses the International Co-Investigator scheme to promote and facilitate international collaboration.
 This funding scheme is aimed at researchers in Switzerland whose project includes a subproject abroad.
-The SNSF evaluates and finances both the project and the subproject abroad.
+The SNSF or partner agency evaluates and finances both the project and subproject.

 The agreement with Denmark, Norway, Sweden and the Netherlands covers all disciplines, while the agreement with the UK is limited to the humanities and social sciences.

-The International Co-Investigator Scheme is a project funding scheme.
-The requirements set out in Articles 4 and 5 of the Project Funding Regulations apply also to international co-applicants, i.e. they must have a minimum of 50% employment in the country concerned.
-The overhead costs or salary of the co-applicant abroad are not covered by the SNSF.
+International Co-Investigator is a project funding scheme.
+The requirements set out in Articles 4 and 5 of the Project Funding Regulations also apply to international co-applicants, i.e. they must have a minimum of 50 per cent (0.5 FTE) employment in the country concerned.
+Overhead contributions cannot be applied for: they are calculated on the basis of the total research funding given to a particular institution under all SNSF funding schemes, and paid directly to the applicant’s institution on a yearly basis.
+The salaries of co-applicants abroad are not covered by the SNSF.

-If the research team you would like to run a project with is in a country that is not listed above, your project might still be eligible for funding under the Sinergia programme.
+If the research team would like to run a project with a country that is not listed above, your project might still be eligible for funding.
+In project funding, a partner from abroad can be involved in a project, and up to 20% of the total budget may be requested for them.
+Project partners are researchers who contribute to a research project through cooperation without being responsible for the project.

-The usual submission deadlines - 1 April and 1 October – apply, only one application may be submitted per deadline.
-When entering the application, also upload the form "International Co-Investigators Scheme".
+The usual submission deadlines - 1 April and 1 October – apply for applications to the SNSF.
+Only one application may be submitted per deadline.
+When submitting the application, please also upload the form "International Co-Investigators Scheme" (Word).
 You do not have to submit the application to the funding organisations of the co-applicants abroad.

 There must not be any thematic overlaps between the submitted applications and ongoing projects or applications submitted to other SNSF funding schemes.
-Furthermore, applicants may not exceed the number of permissible projects in the project funding category.
+Furthermore, applicants may not exceed a maximum of two ongoing projects per researcher.

 Co-Investigator Scheme with Denmark, Norway, Sweden and the Netherlands

-With the International Co-Investigator Scheme, you can use up to 50 percent of the budget requested from the SNSF for applicants in Denmark, Norway, Sweden or the Netherlands.
-The same applies to Swiss co-applicants, when an application falling under the Co-Investigator Agreement is submitted to the Independent Research Fund Denmark, the Research Council of Norway, the Swedish Research Council or the Dutch Research Council.
-The rules in force at the relevant funding organisation apply.
+With the International Co-Investigator Scheme, you can use up to 50 per cent of the budget requested from the SNSF for applicants in Denmark, Norway, Sweden or the Netherlands.
+The same applies to Swiss co-applicants when an application falling under the Co-Investigator Agreement is submitted to the Independent Research Fund Denmark, the Research Council of Norway, the Swedish Research Council or the Dutch Research Council.
+The conditions and regulations of the relevant funding organisation apply.

 Co-Investigator Scheme with the UK in the humanities and social sciences

 If you wish to conduct a project in the humanities and social sciences, you can also apply for SNSF funding for subprojects in the UK.
 The subprojects in the UK must not exceed 30 per cent of the overall budget.
 Swiss subprojects are likewise funded up to a maximum of 30 per cent by the Economic and Social Research Council (ESRC) and the Arts and Humanities Research Council (AHRC).
-The rules in force at the relevant funding organisation apply.
+The conditions and regulations of the relevant funding organisation apply.